LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 Export services are easily tested just accessing URL with any web browser.
 However, in the case of import services you will need to use HTTP ``POST`` method in order to test them.
-For this reason some convenient scripts were created in NavalPlan repository in ``scripts/rest-clients`` directory.
+For this reason some convenient scripts were created in project repository inside ``scripts/rest-clients`` directory.

 ..
 NOTE::